steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

     }
 ```

-I count 19 characters, so +19.
-It is possible to use the ternary
-operator as well, but a quick StackOverflow search shows a lot of
-comments cautioning against using them "too much", so we will count
-the traditional "if-else" for the most idiomatic way of checking if
-the field is null before using it.

-#### "F#"

 In F#, it is idiomatic to use Option instead of null (most classes
 cannot be made null without special effort).
 The FSharpx library
 function "sequential application" written: (<*>) automatically tests
 for Some or None, and applies the consequent only if the value is
 Some.

+This comes in at 4 characters, for the typical case of null checking
+and performing some action with the inner value if it is there or
+returning the None if it isn't.
+Since it is compiler enforced,
+subtract -30 for: -26.

 ``` fsharp
     //1234567890123456789012345678901234567890